Vietnam National Museum of History

-The Vietnam National Museum of History (Viện Bảo tàng Lịch sử Việt Nam; Musée national d'Histoire du Viêt Nam) is in the Hoan Kiem district of Hanoi, Vietnam.
-The museum building was an archaeological research institution of the French School of the Far East under French colonial rule (Louis Finot École Française d'Extrême-Orient EFEO) of 1910, was extensively refurbished in 1920.
-It was redesigned between 1926 and 1932 by architect Ernest Hébrard.
-The museum was acquired by the government of North Vietnam (now the government of Vietnam) in 1958 and then the artifact collections were expanded to cover eastern arts and national history.
+The Vietnam National Museum of History (Viện Bảo tàng Lịch sử Việt Nam; Musée National d'Histoire du Viêt Nam) is in the Hoan Kiem district of Hanoi, Vietnam.
+The museum building was originally a museum of the French School of the Far East during French colonial rule.
+It was acquired by the government of North Vietnam (Note: Prior to 1975, Vietnam was divided into two states, the Democratic Republic of Vietnam (called "North Vietnam") and the Republic of Viet Nam (called "South Vietnam").) in 1958 and the collections were expanded to cover eastern arts and national history.

-The museum highlights Vietnam's prehistory (about 300,000–400,000 years ago) up to the August 1945 Revolution.
-It has over 200,000 exhibits displayed covering items from prehistory up to the 1947 revolution and founding of the Democratic Republic of Vietnam, arranged in five major sections.
+The museum highlights Vietnam's prehistory (roughly 40,000 years ago to 3,000 years ago) up to the August 1945 Revolution and the founding of the Democratic Republic of Vietnam.
+Its collections have over 200,000 items, arranged in four major sections.

 Location

 The museum is at the back of the Hanoi Opera House.
 It is on 1 Trang Tien Street, 216 Tran Quang Khai Street, Hanoi.